Jared Isaacman: Philanthropy

 In 2021, Isaacman financed the first all-civilian mission to orbit to benefit St. Jude Children's Research Hospital.
-Isaacman commanded the three-day spaceflight and raised over $250 million for St. Jude, pledging over $100 million of his own money.
+Isaacman commanded the three-day spaceflight and raised over $250 million for St. Jude, pledging over $125 million of his own money.

 That same year, Isaacman and his family signed The Giving Pledge, an agreement to donate at least half their fortune to philanthropic causes.

-He also donated $10 million to the U.S. Space & Rocket Center, the Huntsville, Alabama museum and education center that offers Space Camp, which Isaacaman attended as a child.
+He also donated $10 million to the U.S. Space & Rocket Center, the Huntsville, Alabama museum and education center that offers Space Camp, which Isaacman attended as a child.
 He donated $10 million in 2021 to the National Naval Aviation Museum Foundation in honor of Navy pilot Dale Snodgrass.
 Isaacman made another donation to the center in 2025, giving $15 million to fund programs for students and a new dormitory for Space Camp.

 Personal life

-Isaacman is Jewish, though he has stated he is not religious.
+Isaacman is ethnically Jewish.
+While he has stated he is not religious, he has been a contributor to a local synagogue in New Jersey.
 He is married to Monica Isaacman and has two daughters.
 Isaacman has been a resident of Washington Township, New Jersey.